 Section 2.
 Description of Content - This section is where you provide a more thorough description of the source materials to be reformatted.
 We are looking for information related to their provenance, arrangement, current accessibility.
-We also accept URL links to catalogs or finding aids and the opportunity to include an inventory of the materials if you have one.
+The end of the application also gives you the opportunity to upload an inventory of the materials if you have one.
 The inventory enables applicants to share with reviewers exactly which recordings will be digitized and supply additional information about the condition, length, or rights status of each recording.
 We do not have specific format requirements for the inventory, so applicants have the option of providing an edited and annotated copy of pre-existing collection guides or finding aids.
+We just ask that your inventory make very clear which media you are proposing to digitize through the funds you're requesting in the proposal.

 Finally, this section requires you to break down the materials by quantity and type.
-The image at the bottom shows the initial dropdown menu that asks how many different formats are included in your project.
+The image at the bottom shows the initial dropdown menu that asks how many different media types are included in your project.
+For example, if your project would reformat 42 VHS video tapes and also 4 hours of wire recordings, you would need to choose "2" different media types...